daekun0920/rocket-lunch-frontend/README.md

 # Rocket Lunch - Frontend

-Rocket Lunch is lunch-sharing service to meet with locals and socialize around the world.
+Rocket Lunch is a lunch-sharing platform to meet with locals and socialize around the world.

 ## Contributing